-This post was inspired by VA Loans Insider reader Mary Ann Parker, who recently asked about securing VA financing with less than perfect credit.
+This post was inspired by VA Loans Insider reader Mary Ann Parker, who asked about securing VA financing with less than perfect credit.

 For more details, read on.